Margarites helicinus: Spawning and development

 Spawning takes place during the spring in the San Juan Islands, WA, USA.
 Prior to spawning two to four snails move close together, one of these is a female and all others are male.
-A female release eggs only when in close proximity to a male.
+A female release eggs only when close to a male.
 Eggs are released in a mucus strand 2–3 eggs wide.
 Eggs are orange to pinkish red, 180–200 μm in diameter, and each egg is covered by a gelatinous layer 10–30 μm thick.
 Sperm release is not visible during spawning but must occur since eggs in newly produced egg masses are fertilized.
 The female uses the leading edge of her foot to form the mucus strand into a globular egg mass 0.5–1.5 cm in diameter.
 Each egg masses contains 90–1000 eggs, and egg masses are anchored to algal surfaces at both ends of the egg mass.

 All embryonic and larval development takes place in the egg mass and young emerge as juvenile snails.
 Development proceeds as eggs undergo spiral cleavage.
 Timing of development at 7–9 °C proceeds as embryos reached the gastrula stage 1.3 days after fertilization, the trochophore stage 2.1 days after fertilization, the veliger stage 3.3 days after fertilization, torsion between 4.5–5 days after fertilization, metamorphosis at 10.5 days, and hatched and crawled out of the egg mass as a juvenile snail at 12.1 days.

 Shells of newly emergent juvenile snails are 270–300 μm long.